antvis/G2/site/docs/manual/extra-topics/experimental-spec-api.en.md

 * **Server-Side Rendering**: You can directly render the Options corresponding to Spec into images.
 * ......

 Later, G2 will make a series of tools based on this new set of APIs for everyone to use.
-If you have ideas, you can discuss and participate here.
-[Build together](https://github.com/antvis/G2/discussions)。
+If you have ideas, you can discuss and participate here [Build together](https://github.com/antvis/G2/discussions).

 ## Case

 The following uses some cases to show you how to use Spec API.

-### pie chart
+### Pie Chart

 ```js | ob
 (() => {